bratpeki/pclib/GUIDELINES.md

 /*
  * This function does this and that.
  *
- * Here, the return values are explained.
- *
  * Here, there might be more information about the function or params.
  *
+ * Here, we name known restrictions.
+ *
  * Params:
  * 1. (const) type t1 - Can but doesn't have to be constant
- * 2. type* t2 - Cannot be constant, is a pointer or an array */
+ * 2. type* t2 - Cannot be constant, is a pointer or an array *
+ * Returns:
+ * Here, you can type "Nothing" or make a list that looks like "... if ..."
+ */
 ```